KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Skola24 by retroflex](https://github.com/retroflex/MMM-Skola24)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Skola24.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Skolmaten by retroflex](https://github.com/retroflex/MMM-Skolmaten)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Skolmaten.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Skyss by PabloDons](https://github.com/PabloDons/MMM-Skyss)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Skyss.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-Skyss.js`: Replace it with built-in fetch.
 4. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.